davisjam/davisjam.github.io/auto-publications.md

 ## Technical reports

+1. *A Guide to Stakeholder Analysis for Cybersecurity Researchers*.
+ **Davis**, Chen, Peng, Amusuo, and Kalu.
+ arXiv 2025.
+ <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/DavisChenPengAmusuoKalu-StakeholderAnalysis.pdf"><i class="fas fa-file-pdf"></i></a>
-1. *Inference-Time Alignment of Diffusion Models with Evolutionary Algorithms*.
+2. *Inference-Time Alignment of Diffusion Models with Evolutionary Algorithms*.
  Jajal, Eliopoulos, Chou, Thiruvathukal, **Davis**, and Lu.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2506.00299"><i class="fas fa-file-pdf"></i></a>
-2. *SysLLMatic: Large Language Models are Software System Optimizers*.
+3. *SysLLMatic: Large Language Models are Software System Optimizers*.
  Peng, Gupte, Hasler, Eliopoulos, Ho, Mantri, Deng, Läufer, Thiruvathukal, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2506.01249"><i class="fas fa-file-pdf"></i></a>
-3. *ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain*.
+4. *ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain*.
  Kalu, Okorafor, Durak, Laine, Moreno, Torres-Arias, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2505.18760"><i class="fas fa-file-pdf"></i></a>
-4. *Anti-Phishing Training Does Not Work: A Large-Scale Empirical Assessment of Multi-Modal Training Grounded in the NIST Phish Scale*.
+5. *Anti-Phishing Training Does Not Work: A Large-Scale Empirical Assessment of Multi-Modal Training Grounded in the NIST Phish Scale*.
  Rozema and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2506.19899"><i class="fas fa-file-pdf"></i></a> <a href="https://davisjam.medium.com/phishing-training-still-isnt-working-so-why-are-we-still-paying-for-it-5cb914c5c395"><i class="fab fa-medium"></i></a>
-5. *Is Reuse All You Need?
+6. *Is Reuse All You Need?
 A Systematic Comparison of Regular Expression Composition Strategies*.
  Çakar, Sale, Chen, Burmane, Lee, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2503.20579"><i class="fas fa-file-pdf"></i></a>
-6. *AI Safety in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges*.
+7. *AI Safety in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges*.
  Gao, Zahedi, Jiang, Lin, **Davis**, and Treude.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2503.19444"><i class="fas fa-file-pdf"></i></a>
-7. *Why Johnny Signs with Next-Generation Tools: A Usability Case Study of Sigstore*.
+8. *Why Johnny Signs with Next-Generation Tools: A Usability Case Study of Sigstore*.
  Kalu, Okorafor, Singla, Torres-Arias, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2503.00271"><i class="fas fa-file-pdf"></i></a>
-8. *ConfuGuard: Using Metadata to Detect Active and Stealthy Package Confusion Attacks Accurately and at Scale*.
+9. *ConfuGuard: Using Metadata to Detect Active and Stealthy Package Confusion Attacks Accurately and at Scale*.
  Jiang, Cakar, Lysenko, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2502.20528"><i class="fas fa-file-pdf"></i></a>
-9. *DiVerify: Diversifying Identity Verification in Next-Generation Software Signing*.
+10. *DiVerify: Diversifying Identity Verification in Next-Generation Software Signing*.
  Okafor, **Davis**, and Torres-Arias.
  arXiv 2024.
  <a href="https://arxiv.org/abs/2406.15596"><i class="fas fa-file-pdf"></i></a>
-10. *Large Language Models for Energy-Efficient Code: Emerging Results and Future Directions*.
+11. *Large Language Models for Energy-Efficient Code: Emerging Results and Future Directions*.
  Peng, Gupte, Eliopoulos, Ho, Mantri, Deng, Jiang, Lu, Läufer, Thiruvathukal, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/pdf/2410.09241"><i class="fas fa-file-pdf"></i></a>
-11. *A Partial Replication of MaskFormer in TensorFlow on TPUs for the TensorFlow Model Garden*.
+12. *A Partial Replication of MaskFormer in TensorFlow on TPUs for the TensorFlow Model Garden*.
  Purohit, Jiang, Ravikiran, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/pdf/2404.18801"><i class="fas fa-file-pdf"></i></a>
-12. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
+13. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
  Banna, Chinnakotla, Yan, Vegesana, Vivek, Krishnappa, Jiang, Lu, Thiruvathukal, and **Davis**.
  arXiv 2021.
  <a href="https://arxiv.org/pdf/2107.00821"><i class="fas fa-file-pdf"></i></a>